 Dealer Setup: Dealers may set up on Thursday night after 7:30 pm.
 The room will not be available prior to that hour.

-Vendor payment in advance by check or money order.
+Payment Methods: Payment in advance by check or money order.
 Cash and checks will be accepted at the door.
-Non-vendors pay only at door.
-Make checks payable to Art Zimmerman.